Content Marketing Plan: Launch a Campaign in 6 Weeks

 Think about what you currently have, what you need (versus want), and what you actually will use before you make any investments.

 Task #3: Create Your Editorial Calendar

 Now that you have your key messaging, themes, topics and content types, it’s time to build them into your editorial calendar.
 It’s important to take time to build it out so you are consistently publishing and delivering relevant, valuable content to your audience, and to keep your team and other contributors on the same page.

 And that’s it!
+Go live with your campaign (or a pilot) and watch it closely for the first week.
 By following this schedule, you can successfully create and execute on your content marketing plan in six weeks!